arebimohammed/Adult-Cencus-End-to-End-Machine-Learning-Project/README.md

 the "Adult Census Income" dataset, which is very popular in the UCI Machine Learnig repository that can be found [here](https://archive.ics.uci.edu/ml/datasets/adult) as well as in the data folder described in the [project architecture](#) below.
 Even though the census data is pretty outdated (1994), the solution provided can produce insights on an individuls income and predict their income bracket.

+Note that all the conclusions (statements) and results for the EDA, feature extraction/selection, hyperparamter tuning, preprocesing and model selection are discussed and viewed in the notebook.ipynb file and not in this README.

 ## **Project architecture: :triangular_ruler:**